 Focusing on something tends to make it dominate your thoughts, and what you think often influences what you experience.
 So, trying to think about something else, such as a relaxing image in your mind, can distract you from the pain when it flares up.

 It can be difficult, but try to stay positive and keep doing the things you enjoy, like hobbies and socialising with loved ones.
 This can help to distract you from focusing on your pain.

 There’s not always a magic answer to get rid of your pain; it can take a bit of trial and error to find what works for you.
 It’s helpful if you can develop a ‘toolkit’ of different skills that you can draw on to manage your pain.
 The Pain Toolkit is one resource that contains more information about self-managing your pain.
 Be sure to speak to your GP if your pain remains poorly controlled.

-Taking your prescribed painkillers regularly, by the clock, is the best way to stop it bubbling up to the surface.
-Don’t be shy telling staff if your pain is not controlled well enough; they’ll want to know and be able to help.
+Taking your prescribed painkillers regularly, can help to keep your pain manageable.
+And, gentle walking if you’re able to, can also help with your recovery.
+Make sure to tell staff if your pain is not controlled well enough; they’ll want to know and be able to help.
 You can use any pain management techniques you’ve learnt during this time too.